craigwrong/bitcoin-tech/libbtc/build-ios.md

     ./bitcointool --version

+Good.
+We are able to build and run on macOS.
+Now let's build it for our original target, iOS.

-## Cross-compile for iOS and ARM
+## Build as static library for iOS

-Clone again to a different folder.
+We can leave our Mac version in place and clone the repo again onto a different folder.

     git clone https://github.com/libbtc/libbtc libbtc.ios
     cd libbtc.ios

+### Patching the autoconf script

-Backup the original autoconf script.
+Backup the original autoconf script since we are going to modify it slightly.

     cp -p configure.ac configure.ac.original

-Patch the autoconf file to disable module recovery and building of the libsecp256k1 dependency which is included as a git subtree.
+Patch the autoconf file to disable module recovery and to avoid building the libsecp256k1 dependency which is included as a git subtree.

     cat << 'EOF' | patch -uN configure.ac
     --- configure.ac	2021-04-22 19:32:00.000000000 +0100